gxite/gxite.github.io/pcn.md

 **Action Detection**

-The survey of user activities is accomplished processing the GoPro video through pre-trained object and action detection models.
+The survey of user activities is accomplished by processing the GoPro video through pre-trained object and action detection models.
 The demo below shows a visualization of the detections.
-The demo footage is blurred for privacy.
+Footage is blurred for privacy.

 <video width="500" height="300" controls="controls">
   <source src="https://gxite.github.io/portfolio/video/crowd_action_demo.mp4" type="video/mp4" >